 Check-in is at 3 p.m. and check-out is 11 a.m.

 Online Check-in is available 10 days prior to your stay.
 Look for the special Online Check-in line at the resort's front desk.

 Resort Airline Check-In Service at your Disney resort is only available if you are flying domestically (includes Puerto Rico) on specific airlines It is a complimentary (free) service and allows you to check your luggage.

 Describe the accommodations.

-Rooms are 260 square feet, with two double beds or one king bed, a table and two chairs, vanity area and sink with separate bathroom (with shower/tub and toliet), 32-inch flat screen color television, in-room wall safe, iron/ironing board, mini-refrigerators, telephones with voice mail and data port.
+Rooms are 260 square feet, with two double beds or one king bed, a table and two chairs, vanity area and sink with separate bathroom (with shower/tub and toliet), 32-inch flat screen color television, in-room wall safe, iron/ironing board, mini-refrigerators, telephones with voice mail.
 Available on request: rooms accessible to guests with disabilities, hearing-impaired TDD telephones, visual smoke alarms, bed boards and bed rails, and cribs.
 Room furnishings include custom-designed and themed bed coverings and wall art.
 Note that there is minimal storage in the room.